British Post Office scandal: Prosecutions

 Between 1999 and 2015, the Post Office and the statutory authorities of the UK, including the CPS, the PPSNI, and the COPFS, brought forward hundreds of criminal prosecutions of subpostmasters (Note: A small number of those prosecuted were not subpostmasters but were their assistants, or were employees of the Post Office in Crown Offices.) when the Horizon accounting system reported that money was missing from their post offices.
-In all, between 1999 and 2015, over 900 subpostmasters were prosecuted and 236 went to prison.
+In all, between 1999 and 2015, more than 900 subpostmasters were prosecuted and 236 went to prison.
 The Post Office itself prosecuted 700 people.

-Once the Post Office had secured a criminal conviction, it would attempt to secure a Proceeds of Crime Act order against convicted subpostmasters, allowing it to seize their assets.
+Once the Post Office secured a criminal conviction, it attempted to secure a Proceeds of Crime Act order against convicted subpostmasters, allowing it to seize their assets.
 In addition to those convicted, there were subpostmasters who were prosecuted but not convicted, and many more who, without being prosecuted, had their contracts terminated and lost money as they were forced to pay the Post Office for Horizon shortfalls.
 The actions of the Post Office caused the loss of jobs, bankruptcy, family breakdown, criminal convictions and prison sentences, and were linked to at least thirteen suicides.

-By February 2024, more than 4,000 subpostmasters had been identified as eligible for compensation.
+By February 2024, more than 4,000 subpostmasters were identified as eligible for compensation.
 In Scotland, 73 convicted subpostmasters were identified in 2020.
 By March 2024, 19 of those 73 had applied for their convictions to be reviewed.
-The BBC said it was possible that hundreds more people in Scotland were accused of stealing money but not convicted.
+The BBC reported it was possible that hundreds more people in Scotland were accused of stealing money but not convicted.
 In Northern Ireland, 53 convicted subpostmasters have been identified.